 An exclusive wargaming club

-A Gentlemanly Sport is a group of like-minded people from the fair and wondrous Grand-duchy of Luxembourg.
-We share a passion for waging wars in miniature worlds, fine beverages and have the desire to escape the mundane into fantasy worlds or to travel through time, from a long gone past to a future that might be.
+A Gentlemanly Sport is a group of like-minded people from the fair and wondrous Grand-Duchy of Luxembourg.
+For over 10 years we share a passion for waging wars in miniature worlds, fine beverages and the fine art of escaping the mundane.
+We thrive in fantasy worlds and love time-traveling: to ages long forgotten and to a future that might be.

-While 4th edition Warhammer Fantasy was our introduction into the wargaming, we diversified our game repertoire over the years and try to cover both mainstream and niche wargames.
+While 4th edition Warhammer Fantasy was our introduction to wargaming 30 years ago, we diversified our game repertoire over time.
+We try to cover both mainstream and niche wargames.

 The occasional role playing game as well as social events and cultural excursions round off our activities.

-Though adult life may disrupt a regular gaming schedule, we try to stay motivated and active in our hobby.
-And once we manage to meet, we fight glorious battle and discuss our great exploits over a glass of aforementioned fine beverage.
+Though adult life may interfere with a regular gaming schedule, we nonetheless try to stay motivated and active on our cherished hobby-front.
+And once we manage to meet, we fight glorious and epic battles and discuss our great exploits over a glass of the aforementioned fine beverage.

-Above all, we want to have fun and enjoy our hobby.
+Above all, it’s all about having fun and enjoying our hobby.

 This is our club.